ricardojoserf/MemorySnitcher/README.md

 Some of these projects have been [NativeDump](https://github.com/ricardojoserf/NativeDump) and [TrickDump](https://github.com/ricardojoserf/TrickDump) to dump the LSASS process; [NativeBypassCredGuard](https://github.com/ricardojoserf/NativeBypassCredGuard) to patch Credential Guard; [NativeTokenImpersonate](https://github.com/ricardojoserf/NativeTokenImpersonate) to impersonate tokens and [NativeNtdllRemap](https://github.com/ricardojoserf/NativeNtdllRemap) to remap ntdll.dll.

-It bothered me to have all the necessary functions in the Import Address Table (IAT) of the binary, because this could hint towards the true intentions of the compiled binary, so I used dynamic API resolution.
-But using it, I could not avoid using *GetModuleHandle* and *GetProcAddress*, which are not ntdll.dll functions!
+It bothered me to have all the necessary functions in the Import Address Table (IAT) of the binary, because this could hint towards the true intentions of the compiled binary, so I implemented dynamic API resolution.
+However, using it, I could not avoid calling *GetModuleHandle* and *GetProcAddress* - and these are not ntdll.dll functions!

 <br>